Help & Advice Articles, Videos and How-to-Guides

 If you find there is substantial damage to your membrane, you may need to replace it.
 This often means having to replace a lot of the green roof, which can be a lot of work.

 If you choose a green roof membrane specifically designed to protect your property from water damage, you shouldn't ever have to replace the membrane again.
 At Permagard, we sell various types of waterproof membrane that are specially designed to support the growth of your green roof and protect your structure by depressurising the water against it.
 Just bear in mind that these green roof membranes aren’t the actual waterproof layer that stops water getting into your structure and can’t be classed as watertight.
-These membranes cover the primary waterproofing layer that provides the watertight seal such as, MB2K.
+These membranes cover the primary waterproofing layer that provides the watertight seal, such as Polyshield Liquid Roof Membrane.